-For planting in Fall of 2020
+For planting in Fall of 2023

 Shipping starts the last week of September!!

-Hardneck-Porcelain type.A porcelain garlic that prefers cooler weather when growing but does well in most of the US but may struggle in warmer regions.
-Music is a large, pretty bulb with a pink to purple hue and 4-8 easy to peel cloves per bulb.
+Hardneck-Porcelain type.
+Porcelain garlic that prefers cooler weather when growing, doing well in most of the U.S. but may struggle in warmer regions.
+Music is a large, pretty bulb with a pink to purple hue and 4-7 easy-to-peel cloves per bulb.
 It has a flavor that is spicy with some heat but not overwhelming.
-A great garlic to use in marinades and rubs, pestos and salsas.
+Great garlic to use in marinades and rubs, pestos, and salsas.
 Stores well and will last into the winter.
 Don't forget to harvest and eat the scapes (Soup, Pesto, Hummus) the following spring or leave a few on to produce bulblets for planting next fall.
+Naturally grown.

-1/4 POUND PER ORDER (APPROX. 3-4 BULBS)
+1/4 POUND PER ORDER

 Separate cloves, plant 2-4 inches deep and 6-8 inches apart with the pointed end up, 3-4 weeks before the ground freezes.